larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 into the processor here,
 so we can barely see it actually.
-Now just to the left of the lower micro tape is the 400 character per second paper tape reader and then this.
+Now just to the left of the lower microtape is the 400 character per second paper tape reader and then this.
 (26:37)
 This item here just to the left of the upper maintenance panel.
 Here is the burpee 60 character per second paper tape punch.
-And those were both built in to the PDP 6.
+And those were both built in to the PDP-6.
 And.
 And they were very similar to the corresponding items which are on the the.
 (27:00)